Why is it important

 - Ensuring transparency in the company's management of climate-related risks and opportunities through regular reporting on environmental performance, as well as disclosing relevant information in financial filings and other public communications.

-- Conducting Comprehensive risk assessment for reporting to the Board of Directors, identifying and evaluating the potential impact of climate-related risks on the company's operations, finances, and reputation, including evaluating the risks associated with extreme weather events, evolving regulations, and shifting consumer preferences.
+- Conducting comprehensive risk assessment for reporting to the Board of Directors, identifying and evaluating the potential impact of climate-related risks on the company's operations, finances, and reputation, including evaluating the risks associated with extreme weather events, evolving regulations, and shifting consumer preferences.

 - Develop climate-related execution and action plans in operating the business under the strategy and policy set by the Board of Directors, by setting targets and implementation plan that correspond with business goals and the organisation’s climate change goals.
-Progress and performance are reviewed quarterly and reported to the Corporate Governance and Sustainability ommittee.
+Progress and performance are reviewed quarterly and reported to the Corporate Governance and Sustainability Committee.

 - Establishing the Corporate Climate Taskforce, comprising Sustainability and Climate Management department personnel, along with relevant departments across B.Grimm Power, to ensure coordinated implementation of climate related initiatives.
 Results and improvement recommendations are reported to the Management Committee.